 There are many options to manage repository through GIT Extensions.
-It includes viewing the committed logs and changes made in comparison to previous commit, cloning a repository, traversing through the file directory and filtering the committed logs by using custom search input etc.
+It includes viewing the committed logs and changes made in comparison to the previous commit, cloning a repository, traversing through the file directory and filtering the committed logs by using custom search input, etc.

 GIT Extensions can be downloaded from https://github.com/gitextensions/gitextensions/releases/tag/v2.48.05

 SSH Keys should be loaded as a one-time activity.
 SSH keys can be generated while setting up the GIT Extensions.

 The first thing is to check that Git Extensions is properly configured to use PuTTY as well as all paths are given correctly.